sqrex/openshift-virtualization-knowledge/README.md

 This approach will ensure that you follow application centric approach.
 It will give you additional benefits like moving all application components into one unified platform, ability to describe all app components, including VM’s, as code, centralized logging and monitoring capabilities etc.

-## Migrating from VMWare vSphere to OpenShift Virtualization - is it a good idea?
-[TO-DO]

-**Safety first**

-I also suggest our clients to follow more safe migration plan to have more time to learn technology, new concepts like GitOps approach to VM management.
+I suggest our clients to follow more safe migration plan to have  time to learn technology and new concepts like GitOps approach to VM management.

 For that purpose it is great idea to start from one of the following approaches:
 - utilize OpenShift Virtualization for Dev environments which will allow DevOps, SysOps to learn the technology, how to do proper sizing etc.